MIchaelKa/ord_reg/README.md

 For the full list of available architectures visit [timm github repo](https://github.com/rwightman/pytorch-image-models)

 # Results
-All the experiments were perfomed using 3 different random seeds and then averading out the result.
-For the final evaluation we use the test dataset provided within `RetinaMNIST` dataset.
+All the experiments were performed using 3 different random seeds and then averaging out the results.
+For the final evaluation, we use the test dataset provided within `RetinaMNIST` dataset.

 The test dataset contains 400 more examples of retina fundus images.

 Metric: Quadratic Weighted Kappa(QWK)

 Inconsistency: The number of inconsistent predictions out from 400 total examples.

-## resnet18
+### resnet18
 | Experiment  | QWK        | Inconsistency |
 | ----------- | ---------- | --------------|
 | baseline    | 0.4989 | 388/400 |
 | label_bin   | **0.5623** | 148/400 |
 | coral       | 0.543  | **0**/400 |

+Despite 100% consistent predictions CORAL method works not so well on this dataset.
+At the same time, both methods based on label binning strategy outperforms the baseline.